 Reviewer Guidelines

-The items below are intended to guide reviewers during the peer review process.
+The items below are intended to guide reviewers during the JEED peer review process.
 If questions arise that are not fully addressed here, please contact the submission’s associate editor or the Editor in Chief.

 Criteria for Determining Reviewer Suitability